Rank 2 local systems and abelian varieties: Coefficient Objects

 Now, let $X/k$ be a scheme of finite type over a perfect field.
-Berthelot has defined the absolute crystalline site on $X$: for a ``modern'' reference, see \cite[TAG 07I5]{stacks-project}.
-(We implicitly take the crystalline site with respect to $W(k)$ without further comment; in other words, in the formulation of the Stacks Project, $S=\text{Spec}(W(k))$ with the canonical PD structure.)
+Berthelot has defined the absolute crystalline site on $X$: for a reference, see \cite[TAG 07I5]{stacks-project}.
+(We implicitly take the crystalline site with respect to $W(k)$ without further comment; in other words, in the formulation of the Stacks Project, $S=\Spec{W(k)}$ with the canonical divided power structure.)
 Let $Crys(X)$ be the category of crystals in \emph{finite locally free $\mathcal{O}_{X/W(k)}$-modules}.
 To make this more concrete, we introduce the following notation.
 A PD test object is a triple

-where $R$ is a $W(k)$ algebra with $I$ a nilpotent ideal such that $\text{Spec}(R/I)$ ``is'' a Zariski open of $X$, and $(\gamma_{i})$ is a PD structure on $I$.
+where $R$ is a $W(k)$ algebra with $I$ a nilpotent ideal such that $\Spec{R/I}$ ``is'' a Zariski open of $X$, and $(\gamma_{i})$ is a PD structure on $I$.
 Then a crystal in finite locally free modules $M$ on $X$ is a rule with input a PD test object $(R,I,(\gamma_{i}))$ and output a finitely generated projective $R$ module

-that is ``functorial'': the pull back maps with respect to morphisms of PD test-objects are isomorphisms.
+that is functorial: the pullback maps with respect to morphisms of PD test-objects are isomorphisms.
 In this formulation, the crystalline structure sheaf $\mathcal{O}_{X/W(k)}$ has the following description: on input $(R,I,(\gamma_{i}))$, the sheaf $\mathcal{O}_{X/W(k)}$ has as output the ring $R$.

 By functoriality of the crystalline topos, the absolute Frobenius $Frob\colon X\rightarrow X$ gives a functor $Frob^{*}\colon Crys(X)\rightarrow Crys(X)$. \begin{defn} \cite[TAG 07N0]{stacks-project} A (non-degenerate) $F$\emph{-crystal} on $X$ is a pair $(M,F)$ where $M$ is a crystal in finite locally free modules over the crystalline site of $X$ and $F\colon Frob^{*}M\rightarrow M$ is an injective map of crystals. \end{defn}